sethsec/celerystalk/README.md

    * Nessus: Run nessus against your target(s) and export results as a .nessus file

+1. **Configure which tools you'd like celerystalk to execute:** The install script drops a config.ini file in the celerystalk folder.
+The config.ini script is broken up into three sections.

+    ***Service Mapping*** - The first section maps multiple Nmap and Nessus service names to celerystalk service names (this idea was created by @codingo_ in [Reconnoitre](https://github.com/codingo/Reconnoitre) AFAIK).
+    ```
+    [nmap-service-names]
+    http = http,http-alt,http-proxy,www,http?
+    https = ssl/http,https,ssl/http-alt,ssl/http?
+    ftp = ftp,ftp?
+    mysql = mysql
+    dns = dns,domain,domain
+    ```

+    ***Domain Recon Tools*** - The second section defines the tools you'd like to use for subdomain discovery (an optional feature):
+    ```
+    [domain-recon]
+    amass               : /opt/amass/amass -d [DOMAIN]
+    sublist3r           : python /opt/Sublist3r/sublist3r.py -d [DOMAIN] -c --silent
+    subfinder           : /opt/subfinder
+    ```

+    ***Service Configuration*** The rest of the confi.ini sections define which commands you want celerystalk to run for each identified service (i.e., http, https, ssh).
-1. **Configure celerystalk:** For each service type (i.e., http, https, ssh), configure which commands you want to run in the (config.ini).
-Add your own commands using [TARGET],[PORT], and[OUTPUT] placeholders.
-Disable any command by commenting it out with a ; or a #.
+    * Disable any command by commenting it out with a ; or a #.
+    * Add your own commands using [TARGET],[PORT], and [OUTPUT] placeholders.

+    Here is an example:
      ```
     [http]
     whatweb             : whatweb http://[TARGET]:[PORT] -a3 --colour=never > [OUTPUT].txt